Leadership Coaching in Wall Street

 The Neuroscience of Leadership Influence

-Leadership operates through specific, identifiable brain systems that are distinct from the analytical circuits that drive individual technical performance.
+Leadership operates through specific, identifiable brain systems distinct from the analytical circuits that drive individual technical performance.
 Understanding these systems explains why the promotion paradox exists and why behavioral approaches to leadership development often fail to produce lasting change.

 Life coaching and personal development — neural pathway restructuring with copper fragments dissolving as new connections form